Top 7 Graphic Design Trends (2021-2023)

 The designs of the next year will be bright, feature bold gradients, use gritty textures, and rely on unusual typefaces.

-One early indicator of this emerging trend was Joe Biden’s campaign materials in 2020.
+One early indicator of this emerging trend was Joe Biden’s social media campaign materials.

 Senior creative advisor Robyn Kanner who oversaw the colorful psychedelic images said “I think isolation is a very big thing that happened over the last year, and there’s a fundamental warmth to gradients that beats flat color.”